Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 )

-Parler-TTS from Hugging Face takes a unique approach: instead of providing reference audio for cloning, you describe the voice you want in natural language.
-"A warm female voice with a slight British accent, speaking clearly and calmly" -- and the model generates speech matching that description.
-This makes it highly controllable without needing any reference recordings.
-MOS of 3.8 is decent but not top-tier; the value is in the controllability and Apache 2.0 license.
+Parler-TTS takes a different route: instead of a reference clip, you describe the voice you want.
+“A warm female voice with a slight British accent, speaking clearly and calmly” — and the model attempts a match.
+The control surface is striking for rapid prototyping without any reference recordings.
+MOS 3.8 is decent but not top-tier; the value is in the controllability and the Apache 2.0 licence.

 Architecture